UPPS 01.04.01 - Claims Against the University

 No university faculty member, administrator or other staff employee, other than the president of the university, has authority to make an admission of liability or bind the university to any settlement when another person suffers injury to his or her person or damage to his or her property.

-Persons with knowledge of injuries to persons or damages to property that might result in university liability should report to the TSUS Office of the General Counsel, who will convey such information to the director of Human Resources, the appropriate vice president, the safety officer, and, through the vice president for Finance and Support Services, to the president of the university.
+Persons with knowledge of injuries to persons or damages to property that might result in university liability should report to the TSUS Office of the General Counsel, who will convey such information to the assistant vice president for Human Resources, the appropriate vice president, the safety officer, and, through the vice president for Finance and Support Services, to the president of the university.

 Since university employees are eligible for workers’ compensation (whether or not loss of work time or medical expenses are involved), persons with knowledge should report all work-related injuries to the appropriate administrative head.
 UPPS No. 04.04.43, Workers’ Compensation Injuries, Illnesses and Claims, contains specific details.